Xeiotos/ClipSync/README.md

 # ClipSync - Simple One-Way Clipboard Sharing

 A simple tool to share clipboard content from a MacBook to a Windows desktop over a local network.
-Supports both text and files/folders.
+Supports text and single file transfers.

 ## Features
 - Share text from MacBook to Windows
-- Share files and folders from MacBook to Windows
+- Share single files from MacBook to Windows
 - Works over local network
 - No installation required (just Python)
 - Automatic file cleanup on Windows